Raindrinker/Java-Dungeons/README.md

 * **DungeonGenerator**

-Creates a dungeon in the format of a 2D matrix where 0s are walls and positive integers are walkable tiles.
+Creates a dungeon in the format of a 2D matrix where 0s are walls and 1s are walkable tiles.
 Has various configuration values (size, number of rooms, room size, etc.).

 ![Image of Yaktocat](http://i.gyazo.com/f4a448649a78aef4097196c42f2e5894.png)